CelestialGecko/Art-importer/README.md

 # Art importer

-This mod will import pixel art into Geometry Dash, it is currently basic but might improve in the future.
+This mod will import pixel art into Geometry Dash and optimises it.